rancher/docs/content/k3s/latest/en/faq/_index.md

 **Does k3s support Windows?**

 At this time k3s does not natively support Windows, however we are open to the idea in the future.

+**How can I build from source?**

+Please reference the k3s [README.md](https://github.com/rancher/k3s/blob/master/README.md) with instructions.